01-1/0/Want..md

 But it's a moral theory that works in most cases.
 And we should use it for most cases.
 In special cases, like the orgasming rats, or [AI alignment](https://aisafety.info), we can and should think beyond the theory.

-To all sentient beings: Let us all come together and use PQRSTU in all our conscious actions, to guide the results of our desires.
+So, to all sentient beings: Let us all come together and use PQRSTU in all our conscious actions, to guide the results of our desires.

 And to humanity: So long, and thanks for all the fish farming.